 In the springtime, leave twigs on the ground and leave bare areas of dirt.

 In the fall, don’t rake up all the leaves.
-Not only are leaves great for decomposition and revitalization of your soil, but they also provide places bees can build homes.
+Not only are leaves great for the decomposition and revitalization of your soil, but they also provide places bees can build homes.
 Don’t tear down garden plants, but let the veggies bolt.

 Don’t get rid of old trees that are dying or decaying.
 These trees provide valuable habitats for many kinds of birds and bees alike.
 The empty cavities in the trunk, the twigs, and bark are all helpful for various bee species.